Herbal Medicine

 Herbal Medicine has been used in Ireland and around the world for thousands of years.
 In more recent times, modern research methods have been used to establish the safety and effectiveness of many herbal remedies.
 Herbal Medicine is often described as alternative or complementary but it is in fact the most widely practiced form of medicine with over 80% of the world’s population relying on herbs for health.

 The first consultation usually takes about one hour during which the patient describes the condition for which they would like treatment, and the herbalist asks questions about the medical history, current lifestyle and other aspects of the patient’s health.
-Physical examinations are carried out where necessary and subsequent shorter consultations are arranged every 2 – 4 weeks initially to assess the progress of treatment.
+Physical examinations and further testing are carried out where necessary and subsequent shorter consultations are arranged every 2 – 4 weeks initially to assess the progress of treatment.

 The treatment plan is uniquely tailored to the individual patient and includes detailed advice about diet, nutritional supplements and other helpful measures.
 The herbal prescription usually consists of a blend of herbs in the form of a tincture.
 In some cases other preparations such as tablets, teas or creams may be prescribed, but in all cases the medicines are convenient to take and require little or no preparation.